The World Schools Debating Championships (WSDC) is the most respected international English-language debating competition for students aged 14-19.

 As well as encouraging competition between the most talented young debaters in the world, the competition aims to promote international understanding and celebrate free speech.

 Founded in 1988, this two week tournament provides an opportunity to showcase the highest standard of secondary school debating across the globe.
 The location of the competition changes each year; recent venues include Peru, Qatar, Seoul, Athens, Cape Town, Turkey and Thailand.

 The ESU is proud to manage Team England and Team Wales.
 With the assistance of an experienced selection panel, we select debaters for the teams as well as their coaches, manage their participation in the tournament and finance them.

-The next Championship will take place in Bali from 1-11 August 2017.
+The next Championship will take place in Croatia and Slovenia from 17th -27th July 2018.

-The world champion coaches Andrew Fitch (Director of Spoken Literacy at Highbury Grove School) and Lewis Iwu (Director of the Fair Education Alliance) are continuing to coach Team England for WSDC 2017 in Bali too!
+We are happy to announce that the world champion coaches Andrew Fitch (Director of Spoken Literacy at Highbury Grove School) and Lewis Iwu (Director of the Fair Education Alliance) will continue to coach Team England for WSDC 2018 too!

 We are very proud of Ariana Jessa (Atlantic College), Vaishnavi Sabrigirivasan (Cardiff Sixth Form College), Sheikh Srijon (Atlantic College), Odunayo Salu (Cardiff Sixth Form College) who represented Wales at WSDC in Bali.

 The team finished the preliminary rounds in 10th place, as the highest-ranking European team.